What Is a Gym Proposal?

 How do you write a gym proposal?

 To write a gym proposal, you need to present a compelling company overview and back it up with the right supporting ideas.
-You need a workable financial, marketing, and operations plan to ensure that your business is not just a dream but an actual and attainable goal.
+You need a workable financial, marketing, and operations strategy plan to ensure that your business is not just a dream but an actual and attainable goal.
 For your gym proposal to work, you need to be able to strike the perfect balance between being informative and persuasive.

 Is a gym a profitable business?